Samuel Holzman

 Profile

-Samuel Holzman specializes in Greek architecture, as well as the archaeology of the Aegean and Anatolia from the Early Iron Age through Hellenistic periods.
-His current book project, Perceptions of the Past in Greek Architecture, examines how Greek temple builders revisited earlier structures in their designs.
-It looks closely at nine buildings from Greece, Italy, and Turkey (550–250 BCE) with “bilingual’ designs juxtaposing archaic and contemporary Ionic elements.
+Samuel Holzman is an archaeologist and architectural historian focusing on Greece and Anatolia, from the Early Iron Age through Hellenistic periods.
+His research is grounded in archaeological fieldwork and the technical study of ancient building methods (Bauforschung).
+His first book, Bilingual Ionic Column Capitals: Perceptions of the Past in Greek Architecture, which is in production with Princeton University Press, examines how Greek temple builders revisited earlier structures in their designs.
+It looks closely at nine buildings from Greece, Italy, and Turkey (550-250 BCE) with “bilingual” designs juxtaposing archaic and contemporary Ionic elements.
 These designs conjured earlier temples that were focal points for conceiving community identities.

 Digital modeling is a method of particular interest for documenting, analyzing, and presenting reconstructions of fragmentary ancient buildings.
-In 2017 and 2019, Holzman participated in the Parthenon Restoration Project, conducting photogrammetric documentation for the west pediment, and he was the architectural consultant for Athens Reborn: Acropolis a virtual reality (VR) teaching app.
+In 2017 and 2019, Holzman participated in the Parthenon Restoration Project, conducting photogrammetric documentation for the west pediment, and he was the architectural consultant for Athens Reborn: Acropolis a VR teaching app.

 Teaching Interests

-Professor Holzman teaches courses in architectural history, archaeology, and cultural heritage.
+Holzman teaches a range of courses in history of art and architecture, archaeology, and cultural heritage.
 All courses have a hands-on component that examines museum collections, rare books, or historic buildings.
 Having also taught archaeological drawing, his courses integrate exercises in sketching and technical drawing as tools of analysis, which foreground the way visual representations shape our image of the past.

 Education